 ON THIS PAGE: You will read about the scientific research being done now to learn more about DIG and how to treat it.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Doctors are working to learn more about DIG, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 Because DIG is quite rare, DIG-specific clinical trials may be hard to find.
 However, patients and doctors are encouraged to review clinical trials focusing on childhood brain tumors, which sometimes include patients with several different types of tumors.

 New treatments and imaging tests.
 Researchers are looking at new medications, different treatment combinations, and improved imaging techniques to treat childhood brain tumors.

 Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current DIG treatments to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding DIG, explore these related items.

 To find clinical trials specific to your child’s diagnosis, talk with your child’s doctor or search online clinical trial databases now.

 Visit the website of the Conquer Cancer Foundation to find out how to help support research for every tumor type.
 Please note this link takes you to a separate ASCO website.